 4. Regulations on the parent committee.

-5. Agreement between an educational institution and parents.
+5. Agreement between the educational institution and parents.

-7. Rules of conduct for students (Code of honor of a high school student).
+7. Rules of conduct for students (Gymnasium Student’s Code of Honor).

 8. Internal regulations of the educational institution.

-9. Regulations on the establishment of allowances and additional payments to official salaries of employees.
+9. Regulations on the establishment of allowances and additional payments to the official salaries of employees.

-11. Job descriptions of employees, including administrative and economic personnel, subject teachers, class teachers, social pedagogue, psychologist, etc. in the form:
+11. Job descriptions of employees, including administrative and economic personnel, subject teachers, class teachers, social teacher, psychologist, etc. in the form:

 b) should know..,